Health Career Opportunity Program 2026 Internships

 Nurse Practitioner/Physician Assistant

-Students shadow a nurse practitioner or physician assistant and observe provider handoff between shifts, patient rounds, and patient care at different phases of the patient care experience at admission, during inpatient stays, and at discharge.
+Students shadow a nurse practitioner or a physician assistant and observe provider handoff between shifts, patient rounds, and patient care at different phases of the patient care experience at admission, during inpatient stays, and at discharge.
 They observe patient assessment, diagnosis, and treatment processes and gain insight into the intricacies of the interactions between patients and these advanced practice providers (APPs).
-They also learn how APPs interact with other healthcare clinicians, such as nurses, social workers, and physicians to optimize patients’ plan of care.
+They also learn how APPs interact with other healthcare clinicians, such as nurses, social workers, and physicians to optimize patients’ plans of care.
 Students leave the experience with a clear understanding of the role of nurse practitioners and physician assistants in the inpatient environment.

 Occupational Therapy